-Why Choose MILLIPLEX® MAP?
+Why Choose MILLIPLEX®?

 Our quality makes our assays stand out.
-From kit validation to manufacturing and QC, we give you confidence in your results.
+From kit development and verification to manufacturing and quality control, we give you confidence in your results.

 Rely on the quality we build into each kit to produce results you trust.
-In addition to the assay specifications listed in the protocol, we evaluate other performance criteria during our validation process: cross-reactivity, dilutional linearity, kit stability, and sample behavior (e.g., detectability and stability).
+In addition to the assay specifications listed in the protocol, we evaluate other performance criteria during our kit development and verification process: cross-reactivity, dilutional linearity, kit stability, and sample behavior (e.g., detectability and stability).